Stars Dance Tour

-The Stars Dance Tour was the first solo concert tour by American singer Selena Gomez in support of her solo debut studio album, Stars Dance (2013).
+The Stars Dance Tour was the first solo concert tour by American singer, actress, and songwriter Selena Gomez, in support of her solo debut studio album, Stars Dance (2013).
 Gomez performed songs from her solo debut album, as well as her releases with Selena Gomez & the Scene.
-The tour launched on August 14, 2013 and continued until March 9, 2014.
-It serves as the first tour of Gomez's career, visiting Europe and Dubai.
+The tour was officially announced on April 15, 2013, and launched on August 14, 2013, at the Rogers Arena in Vancouver, Western Canada, and concluded on March 9, 2014, at the NRG Stadium in Houston, Texas, visiting cities in North America, and it serves as the first tour of Gomez's career, visiting Europe and Dubai, throughout 58 dates.
 The cancellation of The Stars Dance Tour in Asia and Australia was caused due to Gomez's diagnosis with Lupus in 2013, an auto-immune disease leading to high anxiety and depression.

+The Stars Dance Tour was attended by 393,716 people and grossed $35.3 million from 54 shows, making this tour the biggest of her career that time.

 Development

 On April 15, 2013, Gomez announced that she would be touring North America and Europe along with one show in Asia from August to November in support of her album Stars Dance.
 When asked about the tour, Gomez stated:

 "It's going to be a bigger show.
-I’m excited.
-I’ve been dancing a lot and I just want to entertain people and I’m super stoked."
+I'm excited.
+I've been dancing a lot and I just want to entertain people and I'm super stoked."

 Gomez further added: "I kind of missed shows when it used to just be about the dancing and the performing as opposed to how big and elaborate the stage is so I kind of want to get back to that.
 My favorites were Britney Spears and Janet Jackson so I kind of want it to be a bit more dancing and make it about entertainment and about the show and the songs as opposed to how big the stage and effects are."

 It was announced later that the tour would continue throughout Asia and Australia but in December 2013 Gomez released a statement saying that she decided to cancel the tour.
 Gomez stated:

 "My fans are so important to me and I would never want to disappoint them.
 But it has become clear to me and those close to me that after many years of putting my work first, I need to spend some time on myself in order to be the best person I can be.
 To my fans, I sincerely apologize and I hope you guys know how much each and every one of you mean to me."